…Now teach these truths to other trustworthy people who will be able to pass them on to others.” – 2 Timothy 2:2

 - Vocalist and keyboardist for hire for various church, studio, and live settings.

 - B.S.
-Bible and Theology, 1993, William Jessup University (San Jose Christian College), San Jose, CA.
+Bible and Theology, 1993, San Jose Christian College (William Jessup University), San Jose, CA.

 - A.A.
 Music, 1991, DeAnza Community College, Cupertino, CA.

-- Phil Mattson School of Music, 1986, Spokane, WA (Music Vocational School) Choral, vocal performance.
+- Phil Mattson School of Music, 1986, Spokane, WA (Music Vocational School) Music Performance.

 Full-Time Ministry History